UPalaniappan/UPalaniappan/README.md

 - 👋 Hi, I’m Umamaheswari Palaniappan.
-Welcome to my Github page.
+Welcome to my GitHub page.
+I have an Associate's Degree in Management and Information Systems.
+I have strong experience in data analysis and I am proficient in SQL, Python, Pandas, Excel, and Tableau.
-Take a look at my work here!
+Take a look at my SQL and Python and Pandas works here!

 <!---
 UPalaniappan/UPalaniappan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.